| Bariatric

 I don't believe I'd be violating any confidence if I shared

-While several said life was better
+the following: While several said life was better

 after the post surgery weight loss, not one of them felt they